Is Vaping Safe?

 A New Innovation

-Electronic cigarettes are a relatively new innovation and herein lies the problem.
+Electronic cigarettes and e liquid are a relatively new innovation and herein lies the problem.
 They are so new that the long-term effects of vaping are unknown.
 Indeed, they cannot be known.
 Many possible dangers have been highlighted but much of the scientific research is open to interpretation.
 One must also be aware that the tobacco industry has a vested interest in debunking vaping.
 If you look hard enough for a reason not to do something, you will generally find it.

 But what do we actually know about vaping?